jgraham0325/land-register-api-docs/docs/api-documentation/V1.4/index.md

 {: .govuk-body}

 By setting an actual stop date via this endpoint, the active permit's status will change to closed.
 It's still possible to add reinstatements and inspections to closed works as they may be added retrospectively.
 {: .govuk-body}

+#### Revert stop work endpoint
+{: .govuk-heading-s}

+<code>PUT /works/{work reference number}/revert-stop</code>

+If a permit has been stopped accidentally, it can be reverted using this endpoint.
+This will remove the actual end date and change the active permit's status back to in-progress.
+{: .govuk-body}

 #### Excavation carried out endpoint